Training for professionals

 While I use multiple modalities with clients, IFS has become my tool of choice.

 I’m certified Level 3 trained in IFS which is the highest degree of official training possible.
-During the time of my training both therapists and practitioners recieved the exact same training.
+During the time of my training both therapists and practitioners received the exact same training.
 My lead trainers in respective order were Paul Ginter, Pam Krause, and Dick Schwartz.
-I’ve done significant additional training, especially around shame, working with difficult protectors, legacy & ancestral work, somatic work, spiritual burdens, and medical conditions.
-My caseload has historically focused on working with men who struggle with high shame and self-criticism, those with recent immigration history (especially from East Asia, Europe, and the Middle East), and individuals with legacy / ancestral / inter-generational wounding.
-I also specialize in working with Unattached Burdens.
+I’ve done significant additional training, especially around shame, working with difficult protectors, legacy & ancestral work, somatic work, and spiritual burdens.
+My caseload has historically focused on working with men (20s – 60s) who feel chronically “not enough” regardless of external success, those who struggle with high shame and self-criticism, individuals with recent immigration history (especially from East Asia, Europe, and the Middle East), and individuals with legacy / ancestral / inter-generational wounding.
+I also specialize in working with Unattached Burdens aka “critters.”

-I have been an IFS client for the same amount of time as I’ve been a practitioner and can speak to its efficacy both personally and professionally.
+I have been an IFS client for the same amount of time as I’ve been a practitioner and can speak to both its efficacy and limitations from a personal and professional standpoint.
 If you have any further questions about myself or this work please don’t hesitate to ask.

 IFS Specific Training